Metro Transit (St. Louis): Leadership

-Metro Transit's executive leadership is made up of President and CEO Taulby Roach and Chief Operating Officer Charles A. Stewart.
+Metro Transit's executive leadership is made up of President and CEO Taulby Roach and Executive Vice President and COO Ronald D. Forrest.
 As an enterprise of the Bi-State Development Agency, Metro's leadership answers to Bi-State's Board of Commissioners.
 As of 2024, the agency had roughly 2,000 employees.

 Security

 Security for the Metro system is provided by contracted uniformed police and Metro's own security guards.
 Known as "bumblebees" for their neon-yellow and black uniforms, Metro security guards enforce fare collection and other rules, patrol trains, and help passengers.
 The system also has contracts for officers with the St. Louis County Police Department, the St. Louis Metropolitan Police Department, the St. Clair County Sheriff’s Department and the St. Louis City Sheriff’s Department.

 Security features in vehicles, stations and transit centers include lights, closed-circuit television monitoring, emergency telephones, police and security patrols, and radio communication between operators and MetroBus and MetroLink control centers.

 Kevin Scott is the General Manager of Security for Metro Transit.